STAR AIR PAPERLESS JOURNEY WITH EFBOne

 Since deciding that the company would have an EFB and would digitalize the whole operation as far as possible, Star Air undertook some research into possible solutions in the market.
-IFS remained their first option because some local airlines also make use of IFS and have completed the approval process with local authority plus, there was also a cost factor to be considered.
+IFS remained their first option.
+That was because some local airlines also use IFS and have completed the approval process with the local authorities.
+There was also a cost factor to be considered.

 THE IFS EFB SOLUTION

 IIFS started in 2001 creating performance and Mass & Balance applications for the Nokia Communicator phones.
-In 2004, the new generation of tablets meant that software requiring power could be put on a tablet and IFS developed their first Class 1 EFB solution.
+In 2004, the new generation of tablets meant that software requiring power could be put on a tablet.
+Later that year and IFS developed its first Class 1 EFB solution.
 Not just some Apps, it was a platform covering all the processes from pre-flight and in-flight to post-flight.

 A couple of years later IFS upgraded to a Class 2 EFB incorporating LAN cable connections to the door.
 IFS Class 2 solution involved the more complex modules like Mass & Balance, Performance Integration and Document Library.

 In 2011, IFS launched an iPad app — The Paperless Flight Bag, and from that moment on developed and maintained the iPad and Windows solutions in parallel.
-In 2020, after rapid growth, IFS had more contracts than it could service in due time, and it was clear that something had to change.
+2020 brought rapid growth.
+IFS had more contracts than it could serve in due time, and it was clear that something had to change.
 It was impossible to scale and keep clients happy while using the old fashioned approach of building an individual app per airline.
-That is when IFS appointed Alex Ribin, an experienced entrepreneur and technologist as its CEO, to bring IFS back to its innovative roots.
-The direction was set clear — to build the first cross platform SaaS EFB, now branded as EFBOne.
+That is when IFS appointed Alex Ribin, an experienced entrepreneur and technologist as its CEO.
+He was on a mission to bring IFS back to its innovative roots.
+The direction was set clear — to build the first cross-platform SaaS EFB, now branded as EFBOne.

 SaaS stands for Software as a Service and it is the modern way of software delivery.
-The SaaS approach is to craft a flexible product that can be customized by the users themselves, in this case by the EFB admin or the flight ops department, without the need to create support requests, pay, wait etc. Just click and update.
-Furthermore, SaaS is typically hosted on the cloud, eliminating the need of on-premise setup of any sort.
+The SaaS approach is to craft a flexible product that can be customized by the users themselves.
+In this case by the EFB admin or the flight ops department, without the need to create support requests, pay, wait etc. Just click and update.
+Furthermore, SaaS is typically hosted on the cloud.
+That eliminates the need of on-premise setup of any sort.
 Lastly, a true SaaS company constantly improves its product based on feedback or requests, and continually releases new features and improvements to all users.

-EFBOne is also cross platform, meaning that it is the same code that runs on both iOS and Windows devices, making it the obvious choice for airlines with mixed device types while also offering significant efficiency gains for the development team that maintains just one app instead of separate applications per platform.
-Cutting the maintenance workload down to a fraction this way has enabled IFS to heavily invest in new developments.
-One example is a new modern REST API that now powers EFBOne, which allows any third party provider to conveniently integrate with it, thus offering seamless data transfer from any system.
+EFBOne is also a cross-platform platform.
+That means it is the same code that runs on both iOS and Windows devices, making it the obvious choice for airlines with mixed device types.
+It also offers significant efficiency gains for the development team that maintains just one app instead of separate applications per platform.
+The maintenance workload is cut down to a fraction.
+This way has enabled IFS to invest heavily in new developments.
+One example is a new modern REST API that now powers EFBOne, which allows any third-party provider to integrate with it conveniently.
+That offers seamless data transfer from any system.

-IFS is not resting here, and is set on the course to become the EFB of choice for any airline that believes in the power of technology.
+IFS is not resting here.
+It is set on the course to become the EFB of choice for any airline that believes in the power of technology.

 Star Air has been running EFBOne, the newest solution from IFS.
-This was released to us earlier in 2022.
-The core calculations remained the same but the solution received a major facelift which, in return, made the application easier to use, look and feel better.
-IFS has met all of Star Air’s needs and is constantly improving the system/application.
+This was released to them earlier in 2022.
+The core calculations remained the same but the solution received a major facelift.
+That made the application easier to use, look and feel better.
+IFS has met all Star Air’s needs and is constantly improving the system/application.
 IFS provides toggle switches in their application which enable you to jump between company applications like Boeing OPT and Jeppesen FD Pro.

-EFBOne integrates with about thirty different systems on the back-end IT side: flight planning systems, scheduling and crew planning systems.
-The solution can also export data to maintenance systems plus there are integration options for safety management systems.
-Customized integration has been traditional in the market but, with EFBOne, IFS has standardized the way it imports and exports data to other systems, creating unique toggle switches in their applications that allow users to quickly jump to a different app with a single touch.
+EFBOne integrates with about thirty different systems on the back-end IT side.
+Many flight planning systems, scheduling and crew planning integrations.
+The solution can also export data to maintenance systems.
+There are integration options for safety management systems.
+Customized integration has been traditional in the market but, with EFBOne, IFS has standardized the way it imports and exports data to other systems.
+That creates unique toggle switches in that allow users to quickly jump to a different app with a single touch.

 STAR AIR’S SELECTION AND IMPLEMENTATION OF EFBONE